svgdotjs/svg.shapes.js/README.md

 This is a plugin for the [svg.js](http://svgjs.com) library to draw various shape types based on the built-in polygon method.

+Svg.easing.js is licensed under the terms of the MIT License.

 ## Usage